 Membership is open to anyone.
 Whether you're new to the hobby or a seasoned expert, you'll find yourself at home.
-Members under 18 are considered jr. members and must be accompanied by an adult.
+Members under 18 are considered junior members and must be accompanied by an adult.

 Prospective members must be accompanied by a club member when operating on the layout to ensure safe operations.
 The club has limited engines and rolling stock available for use.
 We highly recommend bringing your own equipment to run.

-Rolling stock must be equipped with steel wheels and metal Kadee style couplers.
+Rolling stock (railcars) must be equipped with steel wheels and metal Kadee style couplers.
 Locomotives must be DCC enabled.

 Club members are happy to assist with any questions about rolling stock, engines and DCC programming.
 We use NCE DCC cabs.
 You do not need to bring your own, plenty of club cabs are available for use.